 Jolene is a Punjabi-Bollywood queen who moved to Canada from Punjab, India in 2016 to live her dream gay life.
 In 2021, she started doing drag in Whitehorse, where she earned the coveted title of Drag Divinity of the Yukon.

 Since moving to Vancouver in late 2021, Jolene has been performing as the world’s first and only drag queen from Punjab.
-Her unique drag style includes many elements from her culture, attracting at least 27.9 followers on Tik Tok and influencing the South-Asian community with her videos.
+Her unique drag style includes many elements from her culture, attracting more than 27 thousand followers on Tik Tok and influencing the South-Asian community with her videos.
 Known as the Bollywood Icon of the West Coast, Jolene has appeared on CBC, 5xPress, Fashion Magazine, and many other media.
 In Neon Night Garden Party, Jolene will serve you the magic of traditions and culture from South-Asia.

 Kara Juku (they/she) is a non-binary drag artist, content creator and multi-faceted performer.
 They first debuted in 2019, in their hometown of Vancouver, Canada.
 Their performances often pay homage to her ancestral Vietnamese roots, bringing you closer to their inner world.
 In 2020, Kara was the first drag artist of Asian descent to be crowned the coveted title of Vancouver’s Next Drag Superstar and Vancouver’s Eastside Phenomenon in 2019 for their high-energy performances.
 Kara is a member of House of Rice, Vancouver’s all-queer Asian drag dynasty and drag child of Kendall Gender, a pillar in the Canadian drag community.